The first time I saw a measurable return on investment in content marketing was in 1996.

 23. If your content is not focused on your audience or of interest to your audience, you’re being swindled.

 24. If your content is not published on a consistent basis or with the same frequency, you’re being swindled

 25. If there’s no plan on how to measure your effectiveness, you’re being swindled.

 It’s not a rant; it’s the truth

 Unfortunately, this is not a comprehensive list.
 These are pervasive and common causes for people to conclude content marketing doesn’t work.
-An internal marketing department or an external agency can instigate these problems.
+Both internal marketing departments or an external agency can instigate these problems.
 The swindle is just as likely to happen with in-house projects as it is outsourced projects.

+There are other ways to limit your content marketing results.
 This list only addresses things that are going to render your content marketing ineffective.
-It doesn’t begin to address the issues of lackluster content, ineffective messaging or under-resourced marketing departments to name a few other ways to limit your results with content marketing.
+It doesn’t begin to address the issues of:

 It’s time to change

 Yes, content marketing is hard, but it’s here to stay whether you want to admit it or not.
 Consumer behavior has changed and so have consumer values.
 Consumers demand quality, transparency and an authentic experience.
 There’s no quick way to achieve success.
 Businesses dedicating themselves to the hard yards of content marketing will be rewarded.
 I’ve experienced it too many times in too many diverse environments to say differently.